China punishes 19 institutions as it tightens checks on IPO price-setting

-HONG KONG (REUTERS)- China's securities regulators punished 19 institutional investors as the authorities tighten scrutiny over price-setting behaviours under a more liberalised listing system.
+HONG KONG • China's securities regulators punished 19 institutional investors as the authorities tighten scrutiny over price-setting behaviours under a more liberalised listing system.

 China launched the tech-focused Star Market in Shanghai along with the introduction of a US-style, registration-based initial public offering (IPO) system in that market in mid-2019.